AP Explains: The FBI is investigating Texas AG Ken Paxton

 Seven senior lawyers in Paxton’s office reported him to the FBI in late September, accusing him of abusing his office, bribery and other crimes.
 The group included some of Paxton’s longtime allies and was later joined by the agency’s head of law enforcement.
 All eight have since resigned, been put on leave or been fired, prompting a whistleblower lawsuit.

-The full extent of what Paxton’s employees told the FBI in unknown and the agency has consistently declined to comment.
+The full extent of what Paxton’s employees told the FBI is unknown and the agency has consistently declined to comment.

 Paxton’s actions appear to have helped Paul in at least four ways.
 But the one that led his staff to report him was Paxton’s hiring of an outside lawyer to investigate Paul’s claims that the FBI, federal judges and others were conspiring against him.